Materiel Maintenance Management (CP-17)

 Training opportunities are designed to provide a progressive competency growth in developing our Army Civilian logisticians.
 Programs identified in the ACTEDS Plan include formal classroom and on-the-job developmental assignments that align with the Department of Defense (DoD) and Army Human Capital Strategic Plans.
 The intent of the training opportunities is to focus on growing technically proficient and capable leaders.
 Many of the programs described in the ACTEDS Plan are designed to develop our logisticians and build their competencies that prepare them for roles and responsibilities in multifunctional, interagency, and joint environments.

-CP-17 ACTEDS funded programs are open to all Army CP-17 civilian GS-11s and above (or equivalent), exceptional GS-9s (non-interns), and Wage System 10 (WG, WL, WS) assigned to a CP-17 permanent position unless otherwise stated.
+CP-17 ACTEDS funded programs are open to all Army CP-17 civilian GS-11s and above (or equivalent), exceptional GS-9s (non-interns), Wage System 10, and exceptional Wage System 8, assigned to a CP-17 permanent position unless otherwise stated.
 All opportunities are competitive; all applicants must have three (3) years of permanent, full time employment as a Department of the Army (DA) civilian at the time of application.
 Selections will be determined by the FCR for CP-17.

 ACTEDS funding is always subject to availability.